amigavision/AmigaVision/README.md

 5. Copy `games/Amiga/AmigaVision.hdf` to `roms/commodore_ami` on the RePlayOS SD card.
 6. Put the SD card back in the Raspberry Pi, you should now be able to start AmigaVision under Commodore Amiga in the menu.

-Do note that while this setup will start on Raspberry Pi 3 and 4, they are too slow to emulate the Amiga properly, so we recommend Raspberry Pi 5 (which also includes the Raspberry 500 and 500+) for proper performance.
-You can get it working on Raspberry Pi 4 with a faster but less accurate emulator if you switch it to the `puae2011` emulator, [see this libretro bug report for more info](https://github.com/libretro/libretro-uae/issues/511).
+While this setup will start on Raspberry Pi 3 and 4, they are too slow to emulate the Amiga properly, so we recommend Raspberry Pi 5 (which also includes the Raspberry 500 and 500+) for proper performance.
+RePlayOS will automatically switch to the less accurate `puae2021` emulator if it detects a Raspberry Pi 3 or 4.

 ## Setup for Emulators